Call Now 24/7 - Free Consultation! 844-686-5397

 If you’ve been injured in a car accident anywhere in Wilkes-Barre or surrounding Luzerne County, remember that taking the proper steps immediately after your accident can significantly affect your recovery and financial future.
 Focus on your health first, document everything carefully, and don’t hesitate to seek professional guidance when you need it.

 For personalized advice about your specific situation and rights under Pennsylvania law, consider contacting an experienced Wilkes-Barre car accident attorney at Munley Law who can provide the guidance you need during this challenging time.
 We offer free consultations and are available 24/7 to discuss your case.
-Call today to schedule a free consultation.
+Contact us today to schedule a free consultation.

-Reviewed by Bernadine Munley, Esq., Personal Injury Attorney at Munley Law, on July 18, 2025.
+Reviewed by Bernadine Munley, Esq., Personal Injury Attorney at Munley Law, on December 10, 2025.

 Munley Law Personal Injury Attorneys